SMLC-NYSBC/TARDIS/README.md

 ## Installation
 **From Source**

-The sources for TARDIS-Pytorch can be downloaded from the ***Available upon stable release***.
+The sources for TARDIS-em can be downloaded from the ***Available upon stable release***.

 You can either clone the public repository:

-    $ git clone git://github.com/SMLC-NYSBC/TARDIS-pytorch
+    $ git clone git://github.com/SMLC-NYSBC/TARDIS
     $ python setup.py install
     $ pip install -r requirements.txt